MAnn223/FutureMakers2022/README.md

 Day 8: I learned more about Convolutional Neural Networks including convolution layers, learned filters, dropout, and batch norm.

 Day 9: I learned about loss functions and what types of loss functions to use depending on the problem.
 I also learned about optimizers to help minimize the loss function.

+Day 10: I learned about activation functions and how to know when to use which activation function depending on the problem at hand.

+Day 11: I learned about ethics in the area of machine learning and looked at ML algorithms in different areas.

+Day 12: I learned about image classification and its strucutre as well as SVMs.
+I also learned some challenges that come with image classification.